microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/driveprotectionrule.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a drive protection rule associated with [oneDriveForBusinessProtectionPolicy](../resources/onedriveforbusinessprotectionpolicy.md) and its properties.
+Describes a drive protection rule associated with [oneDriveForBusinessProtectionPolicy](../resources/onedriveforbusinessprotectionpolicy.md) and its properties.

 Inherits from [protectionRuleBase](../resources/protectionrulebase.md).